nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Multiple commands can be chained by separating each command with the '|' character.
+Each command is run sequentially from first to last.
+Invalid commands and special commands `help` and `exit` will break the chain and stop further command execution.<br>
+  e.g `add n/John Doe e/johndoe@email.com | edit 5 p/999 | delete 2`
 </div>

 ### Viewing help : `help`